Kimono structure and how to measure your size

 Back side

 You need to understand the difference between mitake and kitake.
-It helps you buy kimono of your own size,
+It helps buy kimono of your size,

 Now, let’s make it clear!